 Perhaps more advanced cryptographic operations will dominate cryptographic costs someday.
-The yearly iDASH "secure genome analysis competition" [103] measures performance of homomorphic encryption, multiparty computation, etc. As another example, to the extent that post-quantum cryptography is more expensive than pre-quantum cryptography, it changes the balance of costs-which, again, does not imply that its costs matter to the end users; this is something that needs analysis.
+The yearly iDASH "secure genome analysis competition" [128] measures performance of homomorphic encryption, multiparty computation, etc. As another example, to the extent that post-quantum cryptography is more expensive than pre-quantum cryptography, it changes the balance of costs-which, again, does not imply that its costs matter to the end users; this is something that needs analysis.

 Comparing the symmetric competitions shows trends towards larger and more complex inputs and outputs in the cryptographic algorithm interfaces.
 DES has a 64-bit block size; AES has a 128-bit block size.
 Stream ciphers encrypt longer messages.
 Hash functions hash longer messages.
 Authenticated ciphers include authentication tags in ciphertexts, and optionally authenticate another input.
 Many NISTLWC submissions support hashing and authenticated encryption, sharing resources between these functions.
-This does not mean that complexity is a goal per se: symmetric algorithms with larger interfaces often reach levels of efficiency that seem hard to achieve with smaller interfaces, and there are some security arguments for larger interfaces.
-See generally [21, Section 2].
+The main driver of these trends is that symmetric algorithms with larger interfaces often reach levels of efficiency that seem hard to achieve with smaller interfaces, although there are also some security arguments for larger interfaces.
+See generally [22, Section 2].

-2.5.
+2.6.
 How AES performance was compared.
-During the AES competition, Biham [31, Table 3] reported that "the speed of the candidate ciphers on Pentium 133MHz MMX" was etc. for encrypting a 128-bit block under a 128-bit key.
+During the AES competition, Biham [37, Table 3] reported that "the speed of the candidate ciphers on Pentium 133MHz MMX" was 1254 cycles for Twofish, 1276 cycles for Rijndael, 1282 cycles for CRYPTON, 1436 cycles for RC6, 1600 cycles for MARS, 1800 cycles for Serpent, etc. for encrypting a 128-bit block under a 128-bit key.

-- 1254 cycles for Twofish,

-- 1276 cycles for Rijndael,

-- 1282 cycles for CRYPTON,

-- 1436 cycles for RC6,

-- 1600 cycles for MARS,

-- 1800 cycles for Serpent,